TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 19/Proverbs 19.17.md

 ---

-He that hath pity upon the poor lendeth unto Jehovah, And his good deed will he pay him again.
+He who has pity on the poor lends to Yahweh; he will reward him.